jameslnewell/react/packages/react-promise/README.md

 #### Parameters:

 - `fn` - A function that returns the promise to be fulfilled.
-- `deps` - Any value that the function is dependent on and should trigger a new promise to be resolved.
 - `opts` - Options to configure the behaviour of the hook.

 #### Returns: